Montgomery County Gun Lawyer

 Carrying a Handgun

-It is generally a crime in Montgomery County to carry or transport a handgun in public without a license.
+It is generally a crime in Maryland to carry or transport a handgun in public without a license.
 It is permissible under Montgomery County law, however, for an unlicensed person to carry a firearm in the following circumstances:

 - On one’s own property